What is e-Juice?

 In Canada, the purchase and sale of nicotine-infused liquids is a restricted product under Health Canada and as such, cannot be sold to minors (under 19 years of age in BC).
 Purchase, use, and storage are completely legal in the Great White North.

 Flavors, Brands, and Blends

 Buying your first couple bottles of e juice can be confusing.
 Here are a few pointers and tips:

 - if you’re used to a fairly strong cigarette an 18g should be enough.
 Many new users go for the highest level (24g) but drop back down as they adapt

 - when you first start vaping, your taste-buds are still a bit out of whack.
 In a few weeks, you’ll have a better sense of what you like.
 For now try to purchase an e-juice that mimics a tobacco flavor you liked when smoking, but don’t expect it to be exactly the same.

 - All these fruits and creams???
 Sample them slowly, definitely at the 10 ml size until you’ve found one you like

-- most fruit flavors have a taste similar to the flavourings you find in candies and gums.
-If you like those “simulated” flavours, you may like fruit flavored vapes
+- most fruit flavors have a taste similar to the flavorings you find in candies and gums.
+If you like those “simulated” flavors, you may like fruit flavored vapes

-- switching flavours will leave a residual taste on your coils.
+- switching flavors will leave a residual taste on your coils.
 You’ll notice this most when you come across a flavor you don’t like 🙂